astrospkc/astrospkc/README.md

 ### 🚀 About Me
 I'm a passionate **Full-Stack Developer** with over actual 1.5 years of experience in building scalable and efficient web applications.
 I love solving real-world problems through code and creating seamless user experiences.
+- Exploring open source contribution
+- I love writing technical as well non-technical blogs
+- I love sketching, portraits.
+- Reach out to me if you are a traveller.
+- Get connected with me on my projects.

 ### 🛠️ Tech Stack
 - **Frontend:** React.js, Next.js, Tailwind CSS